chocolatier/s2e-scripts/README.md

 * findTestCases : Finds all the test cases s2e generated
 * getDeadEnds : Find all the dead ends the DynamicEarlyTerminate plugin inserted
 * getStatus : Finds all the status codes a program exited with.
 (Doesn't catch the related states or any other information)
+* countStatus : Counts the number of times a state was terminated with a certain code
+* countStatus2 : Counts the number of times the tracked process was unloaded with a certain code